Family Tree Analyzer

 Once you load your GEDCOM file you can start analysing your tree and displaying some basic reports.
 These reports include:

-- Individual Lists - showing all the individuals in your GEDCOM with their vital details
+- Individual Lists - showing all the individuals in your GEDCOM with their vital details, double clicking on an individual shows all the facts for that individual.

 - Family Lists - showing all the families in your GEDCOM with lists of who is in that family